 The early half of the iron-age is known as the Hallstatt period after the town of that name where a large cemetery was discovered in 846 and the designs of the grave goods found are an indication of the extent of Celtic expansion at that time.
-Evolving out of the Halstatt culture came the La Tène and this was to take Celtic influence and language from Anatolia in Turkey to Ireland in the west, from Danmark in the north to Iberia in the south.
+Evolving out of the Halstatt culture came to the La Tène and this was to take Celtic influence and language from Anatolia in Turkey to Ireland in the west, from Danmark in the north to Iberia in the south.

 The Celts in Ireland

 In Ireland the first sign of Celtic influence in Ireland is usually dated between 800 BC and 400 BC (some would suggest an earlier date for the Celtic language) and is represented by carved stonework and worked metal but it is only from around 300BC that a distinctive Iron-age is recognized as having taken hold in Ireland, particularly in the northern half which would suggest that Antrim was the gateway for Celtic influence to enter Ireland.

 It is reflected from the designs, in the La Tène style, that have been recovered.
-Whilst some of these rare artefacts are thought to have been imported from the continent (Ardnaglug collars, Roman coins,etc) others are indigenous.
+Whilst some of these rare artifacts are thought to have been imported from the continent (Ardnaglug collars, Roman coins, etc) others are indigenous.

 Bronze & gold hoards from the Iron Age

 The Broighter Hoard from County Derry (near Limavady), found by Tom Nicholl in 1896 is such a one.
 Made of gold it consists of a beautiful 18 cm boat complete with mast, oars, hook and grappling iron.
 There is also a beautiful hollow torc decorated in the La Tène style, two necklaces, a bowl, and two bar torcs.
 It is thought that these were votive offerings and are on view at the National Museum of Ireland.

 Other Iron-age artifacts removed from the bogs include leather shields, remains of wheeled vehicles, horse bits and yokes, scabbards and pieces of clothing made from leather, hide and wool, cauldrons and bog-butter.
 There are also several finds of a more gruesome nature that are the remains of a human sacrificed preserved by the bog.